psevestre/openid-fapi/Financial_API_WD_001.md

 An even more secure profile that is suitable for a transactional (i.e., Read/Write) APIs are given in Part 2.
 Part 3 onwards provides the data schema for specific use-cases.

+### Notational Conventions

+The key words "shall", "shall not",
+"should", "should not", "may", and
+"can" in this document are to be interpreted as described in ISO Directive Part 2.
+These key words are not used as dictionary terms such that any occurence of them shall be interpreted as key words and are not to be interpreted with their natural language meanings.

 #**Financial Services – Financial API - Part 1: Read Only API Security Profile **

 [TOC]